Species and location

 A single pole and line operated by individual fishers that is used to catch tuna and similar large pelagic fish one by one.
 Bait may be thrown into the water to attract fish to the surface.
 Handlines and pole-lines are a highly selective gear type, resulting in very low bycatch.
 They may be mechanized or hand operated.

 Rake / hand gathered / hand netted

-Rakes or hand gathering methods may be used to collect shellfish and crustaceans directly from the seabed or coastal areas.
+Rakes, hand netting and hand gathering methods are used to collect shellfish and crustaceans directly from the seabed or coastal areas.
 Species such as scallops, abalone and lobsters may be individually collected by divers by hand, whilst some shellfish can be collected from intertidal areas using a spade or rake.
 This is considered a low impact fishing method.
 Other gear types covered by this category include hand nets including push nets, a type of scoop that is pushed along the sea bed and is typically used to catch shrimp, and cast nets, a circular net that is thrown flat onto the water surface and is used to catch fish and shrimp near the surface.

 Pots and traps

 Pots and traps comprise baited cages or baskets, with one or more openings, into which animals are lured.
 They are typically used to target crustaceans, as well as fish and other species such as squid and octopus.
 Connected by a line, they are dropped onto the sea bed and are used at a range of depths.
 The gear is often hauled up by hand unless set at a greater depth.
 Unwanted catch can usually be released alive, making pots and traps a highly selective static gear type.

 Gear not known